Master’s student attending Convocation

-Note: If you’re submitting a request for a degree in a program other than the one you’re enrolled in or you missed the registration period above, you must submit a completed registration for degree and request for diploma (PDF) form to your faculty.
+Note: If you’re submitting a request for a degree in a program other than the one you’re enrolled in and the registration period is still open, please send an email to your faculty.
+If the registration period is closed, please submit a completed registration for degree and request for diploma (PDF) form to your faculty.

 Pronouncing your name